nitinjosephrepo/Conjoint-Analysis-for-Consumer-Preferences/README.md

 In this case, we will simulate data obtained from a crisp retail vendor that has asked some of its customers to rank its products according to their level of preference.

-## Conjoint analysis sheds light on what consumers like and dislikes about a product
+## Conjoint analysis sheds light on what consumers like and dislike about a product

 <img width="722" alt="Screenshot 2023-02-17 at 9 33 20 PM" src="https://user-images.githubusercontent.com/80999165/219827883-c307544b-1e1d-455b-b070-7ba279d07a76.png">